Akron Children's Logo

 What Is Severe Combined Immunodeficiency?

 Severe combined immunodeficiency (SCID) is very rare genetic disorder that causes life-threatening problems with the immune system.
-It is a type of primary immune deficiency.
+It is a type of primary immune deficiency (also called an inborn error of immunity).
+Various genetic changes can lead to the condition.

 About 1 in 58,000 babies are born with SCID in the U.S. each year.